catppuccin/nushell/README.md

 ## Usage

-Download the theme file you would like to use to your computer in the home directory, for example.
+Download the theme file from [the themes directory](./themes) you would like to use to your computer in the home directory, for example.

 Then, depending on which theme you would like to use, add the following to your config: